leafo/lapis/docs/reference.md

 The return value of an action determines what is written as the response.
 In the simplest form we can return a string in order to write a string.

+You can read more about what an action can return in [Request Objects](#request-object-request-options).

 > Don't forget to compile the `.moon` files.
 You can watch the current
 > directory and compile automatically with `moonc -w`.